- Mortgage Calcs

 Inflation is also another factor driving interest rates.
 When the Federal Reserve predicts inflation, the interest rates are typically high.
 If the currency is losing purchase power, the banks must compensate for what the currency will be worth when the full amount of interest is collected.

 Ever since 2010 experts have predicted the economy would rebounded.
 However, each year such predictions get moved back as financial asset prices increase while the regular economy lags behind.
-The Federal Reserve stopped their 3rd round of quantitative easing in 2014 and is predicted to start raising short-term rates from their historical lows in the second half of 2015.
-They are likely to move slowly with rate increases in order to not disrupt the financial markets.
+The Federal Reserve stopped their 3rd round of quantitative easing in 2014 and have slowly lifted rates since while winding down their balance sheet.
+They raised rates 4 times in 2018 to counteract the stimulative impacts of the 2017 Tax Cuts and Jobs Act, though they are likely to move slowly with rate increases going forward in order to not disrupt the financial markets.

 Fixed rate mortgages are based upon the national average, but vary from state to state.
 These mortgages possess the same interest rate throughout the duration of the loan.
 Consumers desire these loans if they plan to remain in their homes for the duration of the loan.
 For example, the consumer obtains a mortgage when interest rates are at their lowest and then interest rates rise.
 The consumer does not have to worry about their mortgage rates increasing because the interest rate is “fixed”.
 If the interest rates decrease, the consumer may have the option of refinancing, if the costs of refinancing are less than the overall savings.